SaraChri/masterthesis/README.md

 ---- Ribose R studio script ----

-This read me file has a purpose of explain data folder of Ribose_protein
+This read me file has a purpose of explain data folder of masterthesis

 In ribose_protein2 you ill find two folders; **"data"** and **"Rproj.user""** and files.
 The **".Rproj.user"** folder does not contain anything and can be ignored.